NathanBeddoeWebDev/geta-optimizely-tags/docs/editor-guide.md

 ## Tags property

 Once the developer installed the package and defined a Tags property on a page or block the property will appear in the CMS.
 In the text field, a tag can be typed.
-After pressing enter the tag is created.
+After pressing enter, the tag is created.
 By clicking the 'x' the tag is removed.

 ![Tags property](images/tags-property.PNG)